People with cancer who are undergoing medical treatment face many unique challenges – and caring for their skin is no exception.

 Keep in mind the following tips should not be substituted for medical advice.
 Rather, these general guidelines are intended to serve as an aid.

-The 5 Do’s of Skincare During Cancer Treatment
+The 5 Do’s of Skincare During Chemotherapy

 1. Do Wash with Warm Water: It’s important to wash with warm water instead of hot water because hot water can irritate and dry the skin.